made-by-traxam/raft-waterwheel-mod/SETUP.md

 1. Clone or download the project mentioned above and open it with Unity 2018.3.7f1.
 2. Clone or download the WaterWheels repository and copy it to the Assets folder Unity project.
 3. The WaterWheel assets should now be visible and editable in the Unity editor.
-If the `Placeable_WaterWheel_Item` can not be opened you most likely have used the wrong Raft export.

 ### Building an asset bundle
 All assets for this mod should have `waterwheel.assets` selected in the `Asset Labels` menu.
 Use [this script](https://gitlab.com/snippets/1871560) to generate the asset bundle.
 It can then be found in the `Assets/AssetBundles` directory in your Unity project.

+### Common issues
+- **`Placeable_WaterWheel_Item` can not be opened**: If the `Placeable_WaterWheel_Item` can not be opened you most likely have used the wrong Raft export.
+- **`NullReferenceException` in the Start block**: The `Placeable_WaterWheel_Item` settings might have lost the buildable block prefab.
+Drag the prefab in the empty array.